formello-forms/formello/readme.txt

 * Mailchimp action to send subscriber emails to your lists.
 * Inserter: automatically insert form on posts/page.
+* Exporter: export all your submission in an Excel ready format.
+* Web Hooks: send your mail submissions to any external endpoint.
+* Conditional fields: add rules to display fields based on your defined conditions.

 == Supported form input ==